visika/tesi-magistrale/thesis.typ

 )

 This thesis investigates the capabilities of #glspl("mlp"), with a specific focus on modeling the properties of water as a molecular crystal.
-Water serves as an ideal test case due to its well-documented polymorphic behaviours and the wealth of literature available for benchmarking.
+Water is ubiquitous in nature and, as stated above, of fundamental relevance to physics, biology, geology, materials science, and engineering, that serves as an ideal test case due to its well-documented polymorphic behaviours and the wealth of literature available for benchmarking. @schranMachineLearningPotentials2021 @chengInitioThermodynamicsLiquid2019
-@schranMachineLearningPotentials2021
-@chengInitioThermodynamicsLiquid2019
+Studying its numerous anomalies---arising from the delicate interplay of hydrogen bonding and dispersion forces---is a challenge for computational approaches, and allows us to discover new physics and advance various scientific applications.
 The research primarily explores the accuracy of #glspl("mlp") in predicting molecular structural stabilities, lattice energies of different ice polymorphs, and dynamical properties of crystals, such as phonon spectra.

 // TODO kapil 29 : V. Kapil, E. Engel, M. Rossi, M. Ceriotti, Assessment of approximate methods for anharmonic free energies.
 J. Chem.
 Theory Comput.
 15, 5845–5857 (2019).

+Despite significant advancements, state-of-the-art #glspl("mlp") still suffer from several limitations, such as the large amount of data needed for training and the limited number of chemical species that can be included in the model.
+However, extremely recent @mlp architectures, such as MACE, have made overcoming these limitations possible, leading to the development of foundational models for chemistry and materials science. @batatiaFoundationModelAtomistic2023 @dengCHGNetPretrainedUniversal2023 @liKohnShamEquationsRegularizer2021 @cheonDatasetRandomRelaxations2023

 The following chapters will introduce the theoretical foundations and the tools needed to pursue this question.
-@sec:theory briefly describes the theoretical foundation underlying the physical priciples and the algorithms on which #glspl("mlp") like MACE are built onto.
+@sec:theory briefly describes the physical priciples and the algorithms on which #glspl("mlp") like MACE are built onto.
 @sec:results-1 and @sec:results-2 show the results obtained through the test of the new MACE calculator on known atomic configurations and discuss its performances.
 @sec:tools details the tools employed to run the computer simulation experiments;
 the algorithms section, @sec:mace, mirrors and details the practical implementation of the objects first outlined in @sec:gnn.